defold/doc/docs/en/manuals/extensions-ext-manifests.md

 ### The ext.manifest file

-Apart from the name of the extension, the manifest file can contain platform specific compile flags, link flags, libs and frameworks.
+Apart from the name of the extension, the manifest file can contain platform specific compile flags, link flags, libraries and frameworks.
 If the *ext.manifest* file does not contain a "platforms" segment, or a platform is missing from the list, the platform you bundle for will still build, but without any extra flags set.

 Here is an example: